akifkartal03/sentiment-analysis-backend/README.md

 ### Brief Description

 - This API lets you to use trained sentiment analysis model by using api routes.
-It accepts simple json string and retunrs result in json format.
+It accepts simple json string and returns result in json format.

 ### Usage Area